jaymar921/CryptoCode/README.md

    Language:  Java
    Requires Interface: None
    Class Dependency:  None

+   Note: This is made by educational purpose only, I am not responsible for any damage for your files

    Program Description: A program that encrypt/decrypt messages which requires arithmetic logic to encrypt the data using a  provided key and decrypt the message data depending on the special key that it requires for it to be unlocked.
 Incorrect unlock_key will result a broken decrypted data.